Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: classical -matrices and 3D (quantum) gravity

 The major reason why the (pseudo-)orthogonal groups considered in this paper are of physical interest is that they play the role of gauge groups in 3D gravity.
 Namely, in the Chern-Simons formulation of gravity in 2+1 dimensions, the local gauge group describes local isometries of spacetime and is given by the $D = 3$ Poincar\'{e} or (anti-)de Sitter group for vanishing, negative or positive cosmological constant, respectively.
-The above formalism extends also to the Euclidean version of the theory, where the corresponding gauge groups are the inhomogeneous Euclidean and Euclidean (anti-)de Sitter groups \cite{Achucarro:1987vz,Witten:1988hc}.
-In this Section we restrict ourselves mainly to the physically more important Lorentzian signature (as can be seen from Subsec.~\ref{sec:5.1}, the situation in the Euclidean case is much simpler).
+The above formalism extends to the Euclidean version of the theory, where the corresponding gauge groups are the inhomogeneous Euclidean and Euclidean (anti-)de Sitter groups \cite{Achucarro:1987vz,Witten:1988hc}.
+However, in this Section we will restrict ourselves to the physically more important Lorentzian signature.

 In order to formulate the Chern-Simons theory of classical gravity, we first introduce the gauge field $A$ that is a Cartan connection with values in the appropriate local isometry (Lie) algebra.
 In terms of the physical basis $\{{\cal J}_\mu,{\cal L}_\mu\}$ used in the previous Sections (in the Poincar\'{e} case ${\cal L}_\mu$ become ${\cal P}_\mu$), the gauge field is constructed as follows